 By committing to this public statement, the signatories pledge not to source any minerals from the deep sea, and to refrain from using mineral resources from the deep sea in their supply chains and not to finance deep-sea mining activities.

-Global Ocean Leader at WWF International, John Tanzer, said that the WWF are calling for a moratorium on deep seabed mining.
+Global Ocean Leader at WWF International, John Tanzer, said the WWF is calling for a moratorium on deep seabed mining.

 “We welcome this important step, and call on other companies who care about the ocean to join these leaders by signing on to the statement.
 It is a clear message to those who are swayed by the false promise that deep seabed mining is a ‘green’ and attractive investment proposition.
 It is not so.”

-Mining in water thousands of meters deep could have destructive effects on vulnerable deep-sea ecosystems and lead to loss of biodiversity and species extinction.
+Mining in water thousands of metres deep could have destructive effects on vulnerable deep-sea ecosystems and lead to loss of biodiversity and species extinction.

 Given the slow pace of deep-sea processes, destroyed habitats are unlikely to recover within human timescales.
 What has been created over millions of years would be wiped out in a day.